jQuery UI 1.10 Upgrade Guide

 link Improved download builder

 The download builder once again supports downloading two versions.
 You can now download the latest stable release and one major version back.
-Also, as a result of GitHub removing support for uploads, we now host the download zips for all versions at http://jqueryui.com/download/all/.
+Also, as a result of GitHub removing support for uploads, we now host the download zips for all versions at https://jqueryui.com/download/all/.

 link Core